-This has the effect that an exception, of a number of non-critical types, thrown while rendering a block or page in a content area will not crash the entire page.
-Instead, it will simply hide the failing partial content.
-If the HTTP request is made by an editor, it renders an error message that can be reported to a developer.
+This means an exception of several non-critical types thrown while rendering a block or page in a content area will not crash the entire page.
+Instead, it will hide the failing partial content.
+If an editor makes the HTTP request, it renders an error message that can be reported to a developer.

 The error handling is only in place if the application is not attached to a debugger.
 When attached to a debugger, the request is probably made by a developer and then the standard error handling is used instead, allowing developers to more easily see the error message and stack trace.

 Beyond making the site more robust, this functionality also illustrates the flexibility of CMS API.

 The Alloy templates feature a single extension method for the

 MenuList which is used to build three navigation components on the Alloy site – the top menu, the sub-navigation, and the breadcrumbs.

 While there are many possible ways to build each of those navigation elements for an MVC site, the